 Employ superior multi-mode physics model settings for n > 0 active control with the partial NCC to demonstrate improved global MHD mode stability in high N, 100% non-inductive plasmas scenarios, demonstrating very low plasma disruptivity in dedicated experiments.

-Provide FNSF/Pilot projection on macroscopic stability
+Provide FNSF/Pilot projection on macroscopic stability.

 Four years of operation with NSTX-U will culminate in the ability to make projections to next step ST devices, such as FNSF, in the area of macroscopic stability.
 Specifically, RWM stability as a function of collisionality, rotation, and energetic particle profiles will have been explored and compared to theoretical projections, and experience with advanced active feedback systems operating at the same time as various other control systems (rotation, beta…) will inform schemes for next step devices.
 Of particular importance to FNSF is whether the integrated controllability is largely changed in fully non-inductive operation.